|As a Player:||Earned three letters as a player at DePauw University, a Division III school in Greencastle, IN.|

 He then started a 12-year-run at UNC Wilmington, eight as an assistant or associate head coach, and four as the head coach.
 He was an assistant for the Seahawks from 1994-95 through 2001-02.
 His final year as an assistant under Jerry Wainwright, UNC Wilmington posted a 23-10 record, including a 17-4 mark versus conference teams (including the CAA Tournament).
 That team defeated Southern California in the first round of the NCAA Tournament in overtime.

-The 41-year old earned three letters as a player at DePauw University, a Division III school in Greencastle, IN.
+The 45-year-old earned three letters as a player at DePauw University, a Division III school in Greencastle, Ind.
 He ranks seventh in school history with 332 career assists.
 He led the Tigers in assists three straight seasons, while also leading DePauw in steals as a junior in 1989-90.
-Brownell also shot 78.2 percent from the free throw line over his career, one of the top figures in DePauw history.
+Brownell also shot 78.2 percent from the free throw line over the course of his career, one of the top accuracy figures in DePauw history.

-Brownell earned his bachelor's cegree from DePauw in 1991 and completed his master's degree at the University of Indianapolis in 1994.
-He is a graduate of Harrison High School in Evansville, IN where he was a high school teammate of Calbert Cheaney, who later became the National Player-of-the-Year in 1993 at Indiana.
+Brownell earned his bachelor's degree from DePauw in 1991 and completed his master's degree at the University of Indianapolis in 1994.
+He is a graduate of Harrison High School in Evansville, where he was a high school teammate of Calbert Cheaney, who later became the National Player of the Year in 1993 at Indiana.

 *Courtesy Clemson Media Guide